LoopKit/loopdocs/docs/operation/features/notifications.md

 ## Loop App Expiration Date

+#### For Loop 3.4 and newer versions

+The testflight expiration data is provided, instead of the profile expiration data, when the app was built using GitHub Browser Build method.
+When the app was built with Mac-Xcode, the date shown continues to be the profile experation date.

+See the [App Profile or TestFlight](../../loop-3/settings.md#app-profile-or-testflight) section at the bottom of the Loop Settings screen.

 #### For Loop 3.2.x and newer versions

-The expiration date is found in the [App Profile](../../loop-3/settings.md#app-profile) section at the bottom of the Loop Settings screen.
+The provisioning profile expiration date is found in the [App Profile](../../loop-3/settings.md#app-profile-or-testflight) section at the bottom of the Loop Settings screen.
+This is useful for Mac-Xcode built apps, but may be misleading for GitHub Broswer build method.

 #### For Loop 2.2.5 through Loop 3.0